kbrsh/blog/src/posts/machine-learning.md

 That means that if we change the weights by one, then the output of the function will increase by `2`, and it does!

 Now, we have to do the same thing, but for our loss function, with respect to our weights.
 This gives us a **gradient** of how much our loss will _increase_ based on how we change our weights.
+A gradient is basically the derivative of all of the inputs in a vector.
 All we have to do after that, is _decrease_ our weights by the gradient, and we will decrease the loss!

 Let's find the partial derivative of the loss function with respect to some weights.